Manecas1221212/romance/chapter_15.md

 "Where are you going?"
 Claire asked.

 "That therapy appointment I scheduled," Anna said smoothly.
 "The only slot she had was Friday at seven."
+The appointment was actually booked for eight, but she'd told Claire seven to give herself more time.
+It was the plan's only vulnerability, but she knew it was unlikely to cause trouble.
+If anyone asked, she could claim she'd wanted to get familiar with the area first, was afraid of being late, and was nervous—it would be her first session, after all.

 Claire's face lit up.
 "Oh, Anna, I'm so glad you're doing this.
 It's going to help, I promise."